 Ellis also goes on to highlight how agencies can continue to leverage video and virtual meetings not only to facilitate internal communication, but inter-agency collaboration as well.

-You can hear the latest news and trends facing government leaders on such topics as technology, management and workforce on FedScoop and on The Daily Scoop Podcast channel anywhere you get your podcasts.
+You can hear latest news and trends facing government leaders on such topics as technology, management and workforce on FedScoop and on The Daily Scoop Podcast channels on Apple Podcasts, Google Podcasts, Soundcloud, Spotify and Stitcher.

 This podcast was produced by The Daily Scoop Podcast and underwritten by Zoom.